 Any comments you wish to make can be entered in the guestbook.

-The OCTOBER review has been posted and I have transferred the OCTOBER sightings to the archive 2016 section .
+The NOVEMBER review has been posted and I have transferred the NOVEMBER sightings to the archive 2016 section .

 Photo of PEC SANDPIPER taken by Alan Doidge Sept 2016

 Some more of the fab photos from Alan Doidge of the bird of the year for Thurlestone- they are superb

 SOUTH MILTON LEY- WORKING PARTY SAT 21 JAN

 Volunteers needed to assist with the annual reed cutting by gathering the cut reeds and make them ready for burning..
 If you can assist for a couple of hours you will be very welcome .

 Please wrap up warm, wellingtons required together with some food and drink

 Parking arrangements being made to use one of the top fields .